bolajidevops/my-first-job/Readme.md

 ### Objectives

-Learning how to connect Jenkins to github account and how the github repository url is linked to Jenkins account.
-Finally, how build trigger is configured to automate work process by running a new build anytime changes are made to github repository.
+- Learning how to connect Jenkins to github account.
+- Learning how the github repository url is linked to Jenkins account.
+- Finally, how build trigger is configured to automate work process by running a new build anytime changes are made to github repository.

 ### Creating a Freestyle Job